Groovy Tutorial: Map Example

 playerMap.minus([roles: "Striker", age: 28])

-Now the map will contains this items.
+Now the map will contain these items.

 playerMap = [name: "Eric Cantona", team: "Manchester United"]